denisCabrera/bash-scripts/README.md

    ./script_name.sh
    ```

-4. (Optional) Add the script to your PATH for global usage:
+4. (Optional) Add the script to your PATH for global use:
    ```bash
    sudo cp script_name.sh /usr/local/bin/
    ```